isomerpages/gb-assist/pages/solutionrepo/solution1834.md

 Aon is a leading global human capital consulting firm offering a broad spectrum of data, analytics and advisory services.
 As part of the PSG-JR program, Aon will work with enterprises to develop and implement job redesign roadmaps to improve productivity, talent attraction and retention; and to transform their workforces for the future.
 Our proprietary database, industry insight, and innovative Human Capital Solutions provide us with content and contextual expertise required to make this initiative a success.

-### Details of Solution
+### Packages Available

-Click <a href='https://www.gobusiness.gov.sg/images/psg/CaseStudybyAonSolutionsSingaporePteLtd.pdf' target='_blank'>here</a> to view details of solution.
+<a href='https://www.gobusiness.gov.sg/images/psg/CaseStudybyAonSolutionsSingaporePteLtd.pdf' target='_blank'>Job Redesign Consultancy - Aon Solutions Singapore Pte Ltd</a>

 ### Sector Specialisation